 ACCLARENT AERA® Eustachian Tube Balloon Dilation System is intended for use by physicians who are trained on Acclarent Technology.
 Eustachian tube balloon dilation has associated risks, including tissue and mucosal trauma, infection, or possible carotid artery injury.

-Acclarent Devices are intended for use by or under the direction of a physician who is trained in the use of Acclarent Technology.
-INSPIRA AIR® Balloon Dilation System use has described risks, including serious complications such as airway obstruction, ariway rupture (partial or complete) resulting in pneumomediastinum, pneumothorax and mediastinitis, chest pain, bronchospasm, atelectasis, pulmonary edema and bleeding.
+Acclarent devices are intended for use by or under the direction of a physician who is trained in the use of Acclarent Technology.
+INSPIRA AIR® Balloon Dilation System use has described risks, including serious complications such as airway obstruction, airway rupture (partial or complete) resulting in pneumomediastinum, pneumothorax and mediastinitis, chest pain, bronchospasm, atelectasis, pulmonary edema and bleeding.

 Acclarent Navigation Technology is intended for use by or under the direction of a physician.
 Devices guided by the Acclarent Navigation Technology have described risks including the potential for unintended injury to the orbits or CNS as a consequence of inaccurate navigation.